 Of the various things to do in Heidelberg, this one can be pretty exciting.

 See related: 14 Traditional German Christmas Food

-Sometimes, you just want to take slow and enjoy the city’s magnificence at your own pace.
-This card, which valid between 1 and 4 days, is a perfect way to have a glimpse of the city in its entirety.
+Sometimes, you just want to take it slow and enjoy the city’s magnificence at your own pace.
+This card, which is valid for between 1 and 4 days, is a perfect way to have a glimpse of the city in its entirety.